The Covenant with Moses and Joshua: #18

 4. The sun had set too soon for Joshua

-Joshua was not able to remove all the inhabitants or take possession of all the land of Canaan; neither could they take all the land because they were shepherds and not farmers.
-They needed the natives to teach them how to prepare the land, seed and harvest.
+Joshua was not able to remove all the inhabitants and take possession of all the land of Canaan; neither could they take all the land because they were shepherds and not farmers.
+They needed the natives to teach them how to prepare the land, seed, and harvest.
 After four hundred and thirty years in Egypt as shepherds and as slaves, and forty years of wilderness pasture, quails, and manna, the Israelites were not prepared to take over a productive country.
 At the end, they did mismanage:

 I will not drive them out from before you in one year, lest the land become desolate and the wild beasts multiply against you.
 Little by little I will drive them out from before you, until you are increased and possess the land.
 And I will set your bounds from the Read Sea to the sea of the Philistines, and from the wilderness to the Euphrates; for I will deliver the inhabitants of the land into your hand, and you shall drive them out before you.
 You shall make no covenant with them or with their gods.
 They shall not dwell in your land, lest they make you sin against me; for if you serve their gods, it will surely be a snare to you (Exodus 23:29-33).